Sarmatians: Language

 The Sarmatians spoke an Iranian language that was derived from 'Old Iranian' and was heterogenous.
-By the first century BC, the Iranian tribes in what is today South Russia spoke different languages or dialects, clearly distinguishable.
+By the first century AD, the Iranian tribes in what is today South Russia spoke different languages or dialects, clearly distinguishable.
 According to a group of Iranologists writing in 1968, the numerous Iranian personal names in Greek inscriptions from the Black Sea coast indicate that the Sarmatians spoke a North-Eastern Iranian dialect ancestral to Alanian-Ossetian.
 However, Harmatta (1970) argued that "the language of the Sarmatians or that of the Alans as a whole cannot be simply regarded as being Old Ossetian."

 Equipment

 The Roxolani, who were one of the earlier Sarmatian tribes to have migrated into Europe and therefore were among the more geographically western Sarmatians, used helmets and corselets made of raw ox hide, and wicker shields, as well as spears, bows, and swords.
 The Roxolani adopted these forms of armour and weaponry from the Germanic Bastarnae near whom they lived.
 The more eastern Sarmatian tribes used scale armour and used a long lance called the contus and bows in battle.

+Art

+The artworks of the Sarmatians, which reflect Chinese and Persian influence, survive mainly in the form of metalwork.

+It can be difficult to distinguish Sarmatian archaeological finds from those of the Huns, as both peoples lived in close proximity and seem to have had very similar material cultures.

+Their steppe-art styles influenced subsequent artistic developments in medieval Europe.

+The early Sarmatians already possessed the technique of decorating with gold inclusions, observed in Achaemenid metalwork.
+It was spread by nomads in the Eurasian steppes during the 7th-5th centuries BC, from the Altai Mountains (Arzhan-2 kurgan) westward to central Kazakhstan and the southern Urals.
+Tsar Peter the Great particularly cherished his Demidov Gift, a Sarmatian gold collection, now exhibited in the Gold Chamber at the Hermitage Museum in Saint Petersburg.
+The Novocherkassk Treasure with the famous Sarmatian Diadem adorned with a Tree of Life can also be seen in the Hermitage Gold Room.
+It is a Sarmatian hoard of gold, silver and bronze articles and jewellery discovered in the Khokhlach barrow in Novocherkassk in 1864.
+Chronologically it belongs to the first and second centuries CE.

+Numerous weapons, armour, helmets had already been found in the excavations of the Early Sarmatian Filippovka kurgan (dated to c.
+450-300 BC):

+Many Chinese mirrors occur in graves of the Middle-Sarmatian to Late-Sarmatian periods.